gtm044/eval/README.md

 ## Usage

-A complete workflow example provided in [`example.ipynb`](examples/rag_eval.ipynb)
+A complete workflow example for a RAG use case provided in [`example.ipynb`](examples/rag_eval.ipynb)

 ### Synthetic Data Generation

 The framework provides tools to generate synthetic question-answer pairs from your documents, which can be used as ground truth for evaluation. <span style="color:yellow">For json and csv documents, provide detailed metadata including the dataset schema for accurate data generation.</span>

-For generation and perf logging for the single-hop generator (memory and runtime):
+For generation and performance stats for the single-hop generator (memory and runtime):
 ~~~sh
 ~$ python3 -m src.data.generator --path <path to the csv/json file> --metadata-file <path to metadata txt file> --field <field name in json to use (optional)> --limit <limit number of rows to process (optional)> --format <file format ('csv' or 'json')>
 ~~~